-Film Music Composition
+Graduate Film Music Composition

-Film Music Composition
+Graduate Film Music Composition

 Master of Fine Arts

-Concepts and assignments will become more advanced in your second year.
-In the Fall Semester, you will create numerous 90-second main-title cues for a broad range of genres as part of your second-year seminar.
-Other courses will emphasize the stylistic trends of contemporary film music composers, how sixteenth through twentieth century music theory concepts can be utilized to drive the narrative in a film, as well as how to set up and manage every aspect of a scoring session, including the basic techniques of conducting.
+Concepts and assignments become more advanced in your second year.
+In the second-year seminar, you will create numerous 90-second main-title cues for a broad range of genres.
+Other courses emphasize stylistic trends of contemporary film music composers, how sixteenth through twentieth-century music theory concepts can be utilized to drive the narrative in a film and how to manage every aspect of a scoring session, including the basic techniques of conducting.

-The School of Music also offers a graduate degree in Music Composition:
+The School of Music also offers a graduate degree in Music Composition.